Tkanos/IISLogsReplay/README.md

+I have done this project quickly for my own use.
+I have to refactor it, to have better performances.
+But i think (when i have time) to do this project from scratch on Golang it will be better.
+I have put it in github if it can help people. but know that it's just a quick (and dirty) code done for a specific use.

 # IISLogsReplay

 I want to create a simple tool that takes IISLogs, Parse it, and then Resend (replay) the requests.